Sumaira Sami

 Sumaira Sami (سمیرا سمیع; born 15 April 1979) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 She was born on 15 April 1979 in Bahawalpur.

 She completed Intermediate level education in 1998 from Government Sadiq College Women University.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.